Tuition Exchange Guidelines

 - It is the responsibility of the applicant for Tuition Exchange to assure that all required application and response times are met.
 Applicants not adhering to specified deadline dates will not be eligible for participation in the program.

 - During the Summer and Fall review the list of institutions that participate in Tuition Exchange at www.tuitionexchange.org and complete appropriate admission applications.

-- As soon as possible after September 15th, complete the “Tuition Exchange Application” and submit it to the TE Liaisons at the Financial Aid Office.
+- As soon as possible after September 15th, complete the “Tuition Exchange Application”.

 - By the end of December Barry will select the TE scholarship applicants that are approved for sponsorship (certification) to go to other schools.
 Subsequent TE applications will be processed on a first come, first serve basis as long as we have a sufficient number of export slots available.

 - Remember to contact the Liaison Officers at the Financial Aid Office in the Fall of each year to recertify (renew) your Tuition Exchange eligibility.